yenthusiastic/arp_b/README.md

 ### Problem Statement & Market Research

 Bike renting services are re-gaining popularity in many big cities around the world for short distances.
 Multiple renting services now allow users to conveniently locate vehicles with apps on their smartphone, initiate the renting and returning of a vehicle from and to anywhere unlike with the traditional renting stations..
-However, current popular bike renting apps such as Nextbike[^1], Lyft[^2] or Uber JUMP[^3] require users to register and provide their private payment details.
+However, current popular bike renting apps such as [Nextbike](https://www.nextbike.de/en/information/), [Lyft](https://www.lyft.com/bikes) or [Uber JUMP](https://www.jump.com/de/de/) require users to register and provide their private payment details.

-This project thus proposes an innovative bike renting service concept based on pseudo-anonymous, registration-free payment using Distributed Ledger Technology, namely IOTA[^4].
+This project thus proposes an innovative bike renting service concept based on pseudo-anonymous, registration-free payment using Distributed Ledger Technology, namely [IOTA](https://www.iota.org/get-started/what-is-iota).
 IOTA is a permissionless, immutable, scalable ledger system that allows for feeless data transaction with or without monetary values.
 Hence, all data related to any renting session can be anonymously collected, analyzed and utilized for future improvements of the system.

 ### Methodology
 The architecture of the system (see Fig. 1) can be divided into three main elements, which are: the server that manages our service; the hardware that connects the bike to our platform; and the IOTA Node that processes the payments.
 Every element communicates with each other through HTTP protocol to process the request from the users and bike administrators.
 The server consists of three sub-elements or sub-servers which handle a particular task of the renting process such as API calls, data storage and the web platforms.